-Suppose banks receive an exogenous shock R_1 to their assets at t=1.
+Suppose banks receive an exogenous shock $R_1$ to their assets at t=1.
 Because banks are levered, these shocks move banks away from their current leverage.
 We assume that banks respond by scaling up or down their total assets in period 2 so as to maintain a fixed target leverage.
-Such leverage-targeting is in line with empirical evidence in Adrian and Shin (2010), who show that banks manage leverage to offset shocks to asset values.3 Adrian and Shin's evidence implicitly suggests that banks do not raise equity in response to a negative shock.4 However, the analysis that follows does not change much if we instead assume that banks return to target leverage using a combination of asset sales and equity issues in fixed proportion.
+Such leverage-targeting is in line with empirical evidence in Adrian and Shin (2010), who show that banks manage leverage to offset shocks to asset values.
+Adrian and Shin's evidence implicitly suggests that banks do not raise equity in response to a negative shock.
+However, the analysis that follows does not change much if we instead assume that banks return to target leverage using a combination of asset sales and equity issues in fixed proportion.

-3 They provide evidence that commercial banks target a constant leverage ratio, while investment banks have procyclical leverage, which means that their leverage adjustments more than offset the changes in leverage induced by shocks to asset values.
+&lt;sup>3 They provide evidence that commercial banks target a constant leverage ratio, while investment banks have procyclical leverage, which means that their leverage adjustments more than offset the changes in leverage induced by shocks to asset values.

-If banks target leverage ratios given by the matrix B, then the $N \times I$ vector of dollar net asset increases is simply A_IBR_I .
-When $R_I < 0$, banks with negative asset returns have to sell assets to deleverage.
-When $R_I > 0$, banks with positive returns need to borrow more to preserve leverage.
+If banks target leverage ratios given by the matrix B, then the $N \times 1$ vector of dollar net asset increases is simply $A_1BR_1$ .
+When $R_1 < 0$ , banks with negative asset returns have to sell assets to deleverage.
+When $R_1 > 0$ , banks with positive returns need to borrow more to preserve leverage.
 The intuition of this formula is simple: suppose a bank with equity of 1 and debt of 9 experiences a 10% return on its assets, bringing its equity to 2.
 The bank will have to borrow an additional 9 and buy assets to return to the prior leverage of 9-to-1.

-If some elements of R_1 are negative and very large, then it is possible that the A_1BR_1 vector may have some negative elements that are bigger in absolute value than banks' assets.
-To prevent this from happening, we can modify the vector of net asset increases by replacing it by A_I .max(BR_1 , 1- R_1), where "max" is the point-wise maximum matrix operator, defined by max(X,Y)=(max(X_n,Y_n)).
+If some elements of $R_1$ are negative and very large, then it is possible that the $A_1BR_1$ vector may have some negative elements that are bigger in absolute value than banks' assets.
+This happens if the initial shock is large enough to wipe out all of the equity of the bank, in which case no amount of asset sales will return the bank to target leverage.
+To prevent this from happening, we can modify the vector of net asset increases by replacing it by $A_1$ .max $(BR_1,-1-R_1)$ , where "max" is the point-wise maximum matrix operator, defined by max(X,Y)=(max $(X_n,Y_n)$ ).
 In Section IV we use this modified formula, because the shocks we consider in Europe are large enough to wipe out some banks.
 But to simplify the exposition that follows, for now we keep the simpler linear formula.